phenan/magic-mirror/README.md

 libraryDependencies += "com.phenan" %% "magic-mirror" % "0.6.1"
 ```

+This library is developped on Dotty version 0.22.0-RC1.

 ## Generic

 `Generic` is a type class that expresses interconversion between algebraic data type and simple data type expressed with product and union.